USSBA/sba-gov-funding-sources/README.md

 # COVID-19 Funding Sources
 Single page to display COVID-19 funding sources on SBA.gov.
 The agency compiled a spreadsheet of alternative funding sources that are available to small business owners seeking relief during the COVID-19 pandemic.
 This single page tool was designed and developed to help business owners find options in their local zipcode.
 This was also a technology experiment that challenges the idea you need a modern JavaScript framework (e.g. React) to be productive.
 It was originally conceived of after a fully staffed development team (8 members) estimated it would take 4-6 weeks (2-3 sprints) to complete the project, using an established stack using React/Redux.

-The result is that a team of 2 developers were able to create a working prototype in 4 hours and a fully functional tool in 1 week (the additional time was spent on CSS customization), using a completely Vanilla JavaScript approach.
+The result is that a team of 2 developers was able to create a working prototype in 4 hours and a fully functional tool in 1 week (the additional time was spent on CSS customization), using a completely Vanilla JavaScript approach.
 It took incremental work over another 1 week to get the page styled to an Minimum Viable Project (MVP) level in the eyes of the designer.
 In short, a much smaller team using simpler technology (that's also easier to maintain) was actually somewhere between 50-75% faster in this given case.

 You can see the [final result here](https://www.sba.gov/covid-19-funding-sources/index.html).